thespis-rs/thespis_impl/README.md

 ## TODO

 - test supervision + error message logged when actor panics (does it have actor name in it?).
+- document the fact that we use catch_unwind

+- supervisor type? take a closure that produces the actor?

 - Isolating mutable state and enforcing immutable messages guarantees implicit synchronization.
 However, the concept of asynchronous messaging and no global state challenges coordination.
 An application may require consensus or a concerted view of state between multiple actors.
 When multiple actors must be strictly orchestrated in order to provide a distinct application function, correct messaging can become very demanding.
 Thus, many implementations provide higher-level abstractions that implement low-level coordination protocols based on complex message flows, but hide the internal complexity from the developer.
 For Erlang, OTP is a standard library that contains a rich set of abstractions, generic protocol implementations and behaviors.